alicia0804/Parkinsons-Classification-Model/README.md

 I plan to further develop and refine this model in the future.

 Technologies Used
-Python
-NumPy
-Pandas
-Scikit-learn
+Python NumPy Pandas Scikit-learn

-Matplotlib / Seaborn
+Matplotlib